A Tax-Free Savings Account (TFSA) is still a relatively new savings option.

 TFSAs from Oaken also provide you with security and peace of mind, since they are eligible for Canada Deposit Insurance Corporation (CDIC) coverage, up to applicable limits.
 Plus, we offer some of the best rates available.

-While the annual contribution room for a TFSA is currently $5,500 (effective from January 2016), you can also carry forward any unused contribution room from previous years, as well as reinvest any withdrawals made in the past.
-This means that if you have maximized your contributions since TFSAs were first established, you will only be able to contribute up to $5,500 in 2016.
-But on the other hand, if you still have existing contribution room available, you will be able to add that to the $5,500 limit for 2016.
+While the annual contribution room for a TFSA is currently $6,000 (effective from January 2019), you can also carry forward any unused contribution room from previous years, as well as reinvest any withdrawals made in the past.

 Quick facts about TFSAs